Codecademy/docs/content/javascript/concepts/strings/terms/repeat/repeat.md

 ---
 Title: ".repeat()"
-Description: "Repeat a string a specified number of times.
+Description: "Repeats a string a specified number of times.
 String will be concatenated."
 Subjects:
   - "Web Development"
   - "Computer Science"